Glossary term

 What does carbon footprint of a product mean?

 Carbon footprint of a product is the full product-level climate-change result for the product system, expressed in CO2-equivalents across the relevant life-cycle assessment boundary.
-In ISO 14067 terms, it is the single climate-impact result that brings together emissions and removals across the assessed system.
+It is narrower than environmental footprint because it focuses on greenhouse-gas climate impact, but it still depends on lifecycle boundaries, product-system assumptions, data quality, allocation choices, and treatment of emissions and removals.

 ISO 14067:2018